 How to Draw a Kangaroo

-- Add the baby, and then the other leg.
+- Add the two ears and eye.
+Erase the light lines.

-- Trace with a black marker and color.
+- Trace with a marker and paint or color.